 Misinformed Sales Team

-Using a separate software for sales, production, shipmen, and accounting can and will jeopardize customer relationships.
-When teams lack important information, missed opportunities happen.
-This impacts the entire business sales process
+Using a separate software for sales, production, shipping, and accounting jeopardizes your customer relationships.
+When teams lack important information, costly customer facing mistakes are mare.
+This impacts the entire sales process

 Read Also: How to Choose a Manufacturing ERP Software?